• Skip to primary navigation

 This is an updated post from December 2016.

-These are Oma Lene's famous Vanillekipferl, that she would make every December as long as she still lived in this house.
-She stopped making years ago when she had to move to a house for old people, but I kept making them ever since.
+These are Oma Lene's famous Vanillekipferl, which she would make every December as long as she lived in this house.
+She stopped making them years ago when she had to move to a house for old people, but I have kept making them ever since.

 Print Pin Share GrowSaved!
 Rate